International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 that can be traded and exchanged between remote participants using the IDS infrastructure.
 Following the web resource paradigm[^11], the abstract content of a Resource may be provided in a variety of representations.
-Examples of Resources are documents, time series of sensor values, messages, image file archives, or media streams.
+Examples of Resources include documents, time series of sensor values, messages, image file archives, or media streams.
 Resources are subject to forwarding, processing, and/or consumption, with a particular demand for modeling related, complementary aspects